d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 x[-1], x[1:3]
 ```

+:begin_tab:`mxnet`
 Beyond reading, we can also write elements of a matrix by specifying indices.
+:end_tab:

+:begin_tab:`pytorch`
+Beyond reading, we can also write elements of a matrix by specifying indices.
+:end_tab:

+:begin_tab:`tensorflow`
+`Tensors` in TensorFlow are immutable, and cannot be assigned to.
+`Variables` in TensorFlow are mutable containers of state that support
+assignments.
+Keep in mind that gradients in TensorFlow do not flow backwards
+through `Variable` assignments.

+Beyond assigning a value to the entire `Variable`, we can write elements of a
+`Variable` by specifying indices.
+:end_tab:

 ```{.python .input}
 #@tab mxnet, pytorch